AIReg-Bench: Benchmarking Language Models That Assess AI Regulation Compliance: Sample Generation Pipeline (Solution Pt. I)

 When conducting a compliance assessment, regulators, consultants, and internal audit teams may draw upon many different kinds of input, including technical documentation, source code, and transcripts of staff interviews.
 However, in designing our benchmark, we optimized for simplicity and ease of use by focusing on a single type of input.
 Specifically, since AI compliance assessors have identified technical documentation as ``the most important factor'' in assessing whether an AI system complies with the governing regulations \citep{LI2025100739} --- something that we validated in our own interviews with AIR compliance experts (described in Appendix \ref{appendix:complianceexpertinterviews}) --- we decided to make technical documentation (or excerpts thereof) the sole type of input to inform compliance assessments in our benchmark.

 The creation of our sample generation pipeline was motivated by two key bottlenecks: first, little to no AIA technical documentation of real AI systems is publicly available, perhaps due to the confidentiality or legal privilege surrounding such assessments \citep{guha2024building} ; and second, paying experts to create them anew is prohibitively expensive \citep{pipitone2024legalbenchragbenchmarkretrievalaugmentedgeneration}.
 Therefore, inspired in part by \citet{sovrano2025simplifying}, who use an LLM to assist human drafting of technical documentation for AIA use cases, we designed a multi-stage pipeline, with gpt-4.1-mini \citep{openai2025o4mini_system_card} at its center, which generates plausible technical documentation excerpts efficiently and at scale.
 The stages of this pipeline are described in Section \ref{stages} and illustrated in Fig.~\ref{fig:flowchart}.
+Although we also experimented with o3-mini \citep{openai2025o3mini}, 4o-mini \citep{OpenAI2024GPT4oMini}, and gpt-5 \citep{openai2025gpt5}, gpt-4.1-mini was ultimately chosen for the pipeline due to its price point and the satisfactory outputs produced during our experimentation phase.

 In devising this pipeline, we set forth several design criteria for the samples it generates.
 Many of these criteria, which are supplied in full in Appendix \ref{appendix:design}, were written to ensure the benchmark remains manageably-scoped and easy to use.
 For example, we decided that our documentation should only depict HRAI systems within the scope of the AIA \citep[Art.
 6]{european_union_ai_act_2024}.
+Although we could have chosen any subset of AIA requirements to treat as a proof of concept for this benchmarking effort, we felt the AIA’s HRAI requirements were an especially worthwhile subject because many regard them as ``the most important part of the AIA'' \citep{AraszkiewiczNalepaPalosz2022}.
 We also decided that each sample should be written only from the perspective of an AI system provider attempting to demonstrate compliance with a single article within the AIA \citep[Art.
 2]{european_union_ai_act_2024}.

 Additionally, we labored to ensure our excerpts were realistic (i.e., representative of real-world technical documentation) and diverse (covering a range of AI systems with different intended uses and varying levels of compliance).
 As a concrete example, to give researchers control over the makeup and diversity of the distribution, we designed our pipeline to be steerable, allowing for the targeted generation of excerpts that are more or less likely to be compliant.
 The details of how this control was applied in AIReg-Bench are provided in Section \ref{sec:dataset}, and further discussion of our design criteria and the rationale for these criteria can be found in Appendix \ref{appendix:design}.